hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 Waybar is a GTK status bar made specifically for wlroots compositors.

-To use it, it's recommended to use the AUR package `waybar-hyprland-git`.
+To use it, it's recommended to use your distro's package by searching `waybar-hyprland`.

 ## Compiling Manually